cpaas-core/cpaas-tekton/manon/03-k8s-crds/README.md

 ### Framework Types

 - _Static_ templated operators, e.g:
-	- HELM
+	- Operator Framwork with HELM
 	- KUDO
 - Dynamic (more code than the previous one), e.g:
 	- Java Operator Framework
-	- Operator Framework (compatible with HELM and kubebuilder)
+	- Operator Framework with go
 	- kubebuilder

 Here is the [list of Frameworks](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/#writing-operator) available